 Wealth Criminal activity People from rich backgrounds: Florence Nightingale Comtesse de Ségur was the daughter of a politician People from middleclass backgrounds: Martin Luther King Jr. Gandhi People from poor backgrounds: Malcolm X Bob Geldof came from a working-class background.
-He had a succession of menial jobs and lived in squats Malcolm X committed many crimes: Burglary Selling drugs (he was also addicted to drugs) Prostitution (he safely escorted white customers into a black ghetto to visit black prostitutes) For several years, Bob Geldof was an illegal immigrant in Canada As a teenager, Bruce Lee founded his own street gang and often got into trouble with the police for fighting All Sorts of People Change the World 5 Women All Sorts of People Change the World Lack of self-confidence Examples of famous women who changed the world Anita Roddick (founder of The Body Shop) Gloria Steinem (and many other feminists) Florence Nightingale (significant contributions to healthcare) Comtesse de Ségur (put feminism and educational values into children's stories) Gandhi had a fear of public speaking: This fear caused him to be unable to defend his clients in court He overcame this fear only when he emigrated to South Africa Richard Stallman was a social misfit: He was academically brilliant but had very poor social skills
+He had a succession of menial jobs and lived in squats Malcolm X committed many crimes: Burglary Selling drugs (he was also addicted to drugs) Prostitution (he safely escorted white customers into a black ghetto to visit black prostitutes) For several years, Bob Geldof was an illegal immigrant in Canada As a teenager, Bruce Lee founded his own street gang and often got into trouble with the police for fighting All Sorts of People Change the World 5 Women All Sorts of People Change the World 6 Lack of self-confidence Examples of famous women who changed the world Anita Roddick (founder of The Body Shop) Gloria Steinem (and many other feminists) Florence Nightingale (significant contributions to healthcare) Comtesse de Ségur (put feminism and educational values into children's stories) Gandhi had a fear of public speaking: This fear caused him to be unable to defend his clients in court He overcame this fear only when he emigrated to South Africa Richard Stallman was a social misfit: He was academically brilliant but had very poor social skills All Sorts of People Change the World 7 All Sorts of People Change the World 8

-Children In 1996, Jason Summey was a 13-year old student in America His school had the highest dropout rate in the area: Students who dropped out had a high chance of being poor or criminal He gave a speech at his middle school graduation: He challenged his classmates to be the first year in the school's history to all graduate from high school He started a "Be Cool Stay In School" project Results: The dropout rate dropped dramatically He talked a student out of committing suicide He appeared on TV shows and in newspapers His book ("Be Cool Stay In School") has a forward by President George Bush All Sorts of People Change the World

-Chapter 3: All Sorts of People Change the World
+People with disabilities Children Many people with disabilities have changed the world In 1996, Jason Summey was a 13-year old student in America Winston Churchill suffered from depression His school had the highest dropout rate in the area: Jamie Oliver is dyslexic - Students who dropped out had a high chance of being poor or criminals Richard Stallman says he might have autism He gave a speech at his middle school graduation: He challenged his classmates to be the first year in the school's history Cyril Arthur Pearson was blind: He set up a hostel to teach soldiers blinded in the First World War how to all graduate from high school - He started a "Be Cool Stay In School" project to cope with living blind, and skills for new careers Results: The dropout rate dropped dramatically He talked a student out of committing suicide He appeared on TV shows and in newspapers His book ("Be Cool Stay In School") has a forward by President George Bush All Sorts of People Change the World 9 All Sorts of People Change the World 10 Summary People who change the world have varied backgrounds Rich or poor, male or female, highly educated or uneducated Some lacked self-confidence Some had disabilities Some were children Some were criminals Some belonged to a minority religion, skin colour or sexuality It does not matter what your background is: It is possible for you to change the world The information in this training course can help you All Sorts of People Change the World 11